-Exploring the intersection of social justice and meat consumption
+Exploring the connection between social justice and meat consumption

 What's your major?